Xenu: Scientology doctrine

 Within Scientology, the Xenu story is referred to as "The Wall of Fire" or "Incident II".
 Hubbard attached tremendous importance to it, saying that it constituted "the secrets of a disaster which resulted in the decay of life as we know it in this sector of the galaxy".
 The broad outlines of the story—that 75 million years ago a great catastrophe happened in this sector of the galaxy which caused profoundly negative effects for everyone since then—are told to lower-level Scientologists; but the details are kept strictly confidential.

-The OT III document asserts that Hubbard entered the Wall of Fire but emerged alive ("probably the only one ever to do so in 75,000,000 years").
-He first publicly announced his "breakthrough" in Ron's Journal 67 (RJ67), a taped lecture recorded on September 20, 1967, to be sent to all Scientologists.
+In the OT III document, Hubbard asserts that he entered the Wall of Fire but emerged alive, "probably the only one ever to do so in 75,000,000 years".
+He first announced his "breakthrough" in Ron's Journal 67 (RJ67), a taped lecture recorded on September 20, 1967, to be sent to all Scientology staff and students.
 According to Hubbard, his research was achieved at the cost of a broken back, knee, and arm.
 OT III contains a warning that the R6 implant is "calculated to kill (by pneumonia etc.) anyone who attempts to solve it".
-Hubbard claimed that his "tech development"—i.e. his OT materials—had neutralized this threat, creating a safe path to redemption.
+Hubbard claimed that his "tech development"—i.e. his OT materials—had neutralized this threat, creating a safe path through the Wall of Fire.

-The Church of Scientology forbids individuals from reading the OT III Xenu cosmogony without first having taken prerequisite courses.
+The Church of Scientology forbids individuals from reading the OT III Xenu materials without first having taken the prerequisite courses.
 Scientologists warn that reading the Xenu story without proper authorization could cause pneumonia.

 In RJ67, Hubbard alludes to the devastating effect of Xenu's purported genocide: